How Can I Reduce Cholesterol Naturally? A Practical, Science-Backed Guide

 Chronic Stress and Poor Sleep

 Stress hormones and sleep deprivation affect how the liver produces cholesterol.
-Studies link chronic stress and insufficient sleep to worse cholesterol profiles over time.
+Studies consistently link chronic stress and insufficient sleep to worse cholesterol profiles over time.

 Simple habits regular sleep schedules, short walks, breathing exercises support heart health more than people expect.